Securitybits-io/blog.securitybits.io/_posts/2019-12-03-ropemporium-3-write4.md

 ---
+layout: post
+current: post
+cover: assets/images/posts/2019/12/ropemporium-3-write4/rop.jpg
+navigation: True
 title: 'ROPEmporium: 3-Write4 (64-bit)'
 date: 2019-12-03
-thumbnailImagePosition: left
-thumbnailImage: /img/posts/2019/12/ropemporium-3-write4/rop.jpg
-coverImage: /img/posts/2019/12/ropemporium-3-write4/rop.jpg
-coversize: partial
-coverMeta: out
-metaAlignment: center
-clearReading: true
-categories:
-- Exploit-Development
-- ROPEmporium
-- CTF
 tags:
-- ctf
-- dev
-- getting-started
-- ropemporium
-- rop
-- exploit
+  - exploit-dev
-showTags: false
-showPagination: true
-showSocial: true
-showDate: true
-comments: false
-summary: "Moving on to the 4th installment of this series with Write4"
+class: post-template
+subclass: 'post'
+author: christoffer
 ---

+> Moving on to the 4th instalment of this series with Write4

 Continuing on the series of ROPEmporium, lets do number 3 "Write4".